zapta/apio-wiki-dev/docs/index.md

 ## Getting additional information

 The command `apio info` provide additional information about apio and the system.

+For example, let’s get help about the top-module option in the apio.ini project file.

 ```
 $ apio info apio.ini top-module